 Suicidal behavior (SB) sometimes coexist with self-harming tendencies, complicating the individual’s emotional state and increasing the need for intervention.

-Treatments for NSSI addiction include psychotherapy, support groups, medication, and inpatient care for more severe cases.
+Treatments for NSSI addiction include psychotherapy, support groups, medication and inpatient rehab for more severe cases.

 7. Religious addiction

-A combination of psychotherapy, counseling, and support groups are commonly used in the treatment of religious addiction with the goal of resolving the underlying psychological and emotional issues fueling the addiction.
+A combination of psychotherapy, counseling and support groups are commonly used in treatment with the goal of resolving underlying psychological and emotional issues fueling the behavioral addiction.

 8. Shopping addiction

-Shopping addiction severely impacts finances and often involves compulsive collecting.
-Emotional struggles, mental health challenges, and external environmental factors contribute to the development of the condition.
+Shopping addiction severely impacts finances and entails compulsive collecting.
+Emotional struggles, mental health challenges and external environmental factors contribute to the development of the condition.

 Additionally, evidence exists supporting the use of CBT in conjunction with antidepressants as well as serotonergic antidepressants alone.